dannydabbles/dreamdeck/README.md

 Join our community to share your stories, get help, and contribute to the project:
 - **GitHub Issues:** Report bugs, request features, and discuss ideas.
 - **Discord:** Join our Discord server for real-time support and collaboration.

-### Acknowledgments

-Special thanks to the contributors and the open-source community for their support and contributions.

 ---